cweiske/phubb/README.rst

   - Notifications get only sent when the content changed. phubb uses etag, last modified and a hash on the content to check that.
 - Re-pinging a subscriber when it failed (exponential back-off)
+- Logging
+- Re-connecting to DB if we had a timeout

 Dependencies